We earn a commission for products purchased through some links in this article.

 Move over grey, dark emerald green is the hottest colour of the moment.
 Pink painted walls give a fresh, pretty and modern contrast to the deep green, traditional-style Shaker cabinets.
 Make the most of your chosen green colour scheme by looking out for lighting that can enhance the look, like these ornate set of three pendant lights.

-2. Opt for an earthy hue reminiscent of nature
+6. Opt for a zingy hue reminiscent of nature

 A retro favourite, olive green is the perfect partner for dark wood mid-century furniture.
 The combination will give you a space that oozes warmth and comfort.
 You could be bold and use it on the walls or play it safe by using olive for the accessories and a rich neutral for the walls.